SumoLogic/sumologic-documentation/docs/apm/traces/get-started-transaction-tracing/opentelemetry-instrumentation/aws-lambda/python.md

      * `application=YOUR_APPLICATION_NAME` - The string value, if the function is a part of complex system/application then set it for all other functions/applications.
      * `cloud.account.id=YOUR_CLOUD_ACCOUNT_ID` - Set an additional tag that will contain your [AWS Lambda Account ID](https://docs.aws.amazon.com/general/latest/gr/acct-identifiers.html).
 This will help to provide more relevant data.
         All of the attributes above are comma separated key/value pairs (this is also a way to add additional information to the spans, just after comma add additional key=value pair) such as, `OTEL_RESOURCE_ATTRIBUTES=application=YOUR_APPLICATION_NAME,cloud.account.id=123456789012`.
    * `SUMO_OTLP_HTTP_ENDPOINT_URL` has to be set to send all gathered telemetry data to Sumo Logic.
-The URL comes from an [OTLP/HTTP source](/docs/send-data/hosted-collectors/http-source/otlp.md).
+The URL comes from an [OTLP/HTTP source](/docs/send-data/hosted-collectors/http-source/otlp).
 You can use an existing Source or create a new one, if needed.
     :::note
-    `SUMOLOGIC_HTTP_TRACES_ENDPOINT_URL` environment variable is deprecated.
-Please switch from HTTP Traces Source to [OTLP/HTTP source](/docs/send-data/hosted-collectors/http-source/otlp.md) and use `SUMO_OTLP_HTTP_ENDPOINT_URL` environment variable instead.
+    The `SUMOLOGIC_HTTP_TRACES_ENDPOINT_URL` environment variable is deprecated.
+You'll need to switch from the HTTP Traces Source to [OTLP/HTTP source](/docs/send-data/hosted-collectors/http-source/otlp) and use the `SUMO_OTLP_HTTP_ENDPOINT_URL` environment variable instead.
     :::

      ![lambda-python.png](/img/traces/lambda-python3.png)